 A recent traffic count was made at the intersection of MD 202 and MD 193 to determine adequacy.
 The count was taken on September 10, 2003.
 Based on this traffic count the intersection currently operates at LOS E (CLV 1,501) during the AM peak hour and LOS B during the PM peak hour.
 This is over the policy standard for intersections within the Developing Tier.

 If an additional westbound lane could be added on MD 193 the intersection would operate at LOS D (CLV 1,332) and would meet the level-of-service standard.
-The Planning Board concludes that adequate transportation facilities would exist to serve the proposed subdivision as required under Section 24-124 of the Prince George's County Code with the following condition for improvement:
+The Transportation Planning Section concludes that adequate transportation facilities would exist to serve the proposed subdivision as required under Section 24-124 of the Prince George's County Code if the application is approved with a condition for this improvement.